tocco/tocco-docs/framework/configuration/entity-listener.rst

 Using the ``Context`` in Entity Facade Listeners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The context can be received by the :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` passed to the overwritten methods.
+The context can be received by the :nice:`EntityFacadeEvent <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` passed to the overwritten methods.

 .. code-block:: Java